 I think discipline should have a more exciting word that packs a punch when it’s said.
 It should pack a punch relative to the impact it can have on your life.
 I have read Jocko Willink’s book Discipline Equals Freedom a few times now and it never ceases to have an impact on my life.

-I believe in working hard and having a vision for your life.
+I believe in putting in the work and having a vision for your life.
 While I’m certainly not perfect I believe the glue that holds everything together is the discipline that I have and will continue to develop.

 Without discipline does anything long term every truly get accomplished?